 Berrien County, MI

-Benton Harbor is a majority-Black community in Berrien County, Michigan, that continues to experience the effects of white flight and disinvestment during the 1960s and 1970s.
-Compared with St. Joseph, a majority-white community just across the river, Benton Harbor has a significantly lower average life expectancy and worse health outcomes that are tied, in part, to disparities in neighborhood conditions including access to recreational environments, social connectedness, and human-centered infrastructure.
-Spectrum Health Lakeland (SHL) will lead a community-based participatory research project to address residents’ distrust of their own practice and other health care providers and help build neighborhood social cohesion, alongside trusted community organizations including the Benton Harbor Community Development Corporation; Benton Heights Community Development Council; and Present Pillars, is a Black fatherhood initiative.
+Benton Harbor is a majority-Black community in Berrien County, Michigan, that continues to experience the effects of white flight and disinvestment that began during the 1960s and 1970s.
+Compared with St. Joseph, a majority-white community just across the river, Benton Harbor has a significantly lower average life expectancy and worse health outcomes that are tied, in part, to disparities in neighborhood conditions, including limited access to recreational environments, social connectedness, and human-centered infrastructure.
+Corewell Health South, a southwest Michigan health system, led a community-based participatory research project through their philanthropic foundation to address residents’ distrust of their own practice and other health care providers, and help build neighborhood social cohesion, alongside trusted community organizations including the Benton Harbor Community Development Corporation; Benton Heights Community Development Council; and Present Pillars, a Black fatherhood initiative.

 Using a survey designed collaboratively with community members in previous projects, Corewell Health South surveyed residents across Berrien County, including in Benton Harbor, Benton Heights, and St. Joseph, to collect resident perspectives on aspects of community trust.
 The survey also addressed residents’ trust in the health system and measured how resident views varied across Berrien County.
 A total of 1,110 Berrien County residents responded to the survey.